FriederichBette/ai-data-analytics/README.md

 ### 1. Database Setup
 The project requires a Supabase database.
-1. Navigate to the `database/` directory.
+1. Navigate to the [database/](cci:1://file:///C:/Users/user/.gemini/antigravity/scratch/data-analytics-llm/backend/main.py:108:0-118:59) directory.
-2. Execute `schema.sql` in your Supabase SQL Editor to create tables.
+2. Execute [schema.sql](cci:7://file:///C:/Users/user/.gemini/antigravity/scratch/data-analytics-llm/database/schema.sql:0:0-0:0) in your Supabase SQL Editor to create tables.
-3. Execute `seed_data.sql` to populate the database with demo data.
+3. Execute [seed_data.sql](cci:7://file:///C:/Users/user/.gemini/antigravity/scratch/data-analytics-llm/database/seed_data.sql:0:0-0:0) to populate the database with demo data.

 ### 2. Environment Configuration
-The application requires specific environment variables.
-A start script handles this automatically, but you can configure it manually in a `.env` file (see `.env.example`).
+Since this project uses Supabase, you need to provide your own credentials.
+1. Copy the example file:
+    `ash
+    copy .env.example .env
+    `
+2. Open .env and start filling in your Supabase credentials (URL, Anon Key, Service Role Key).

-### 3. Automatic Startup (Recommended)
+### 3. Startup
-Double-click the `FINAL_START.bat` file in the root directory.
+Double-click the [start_app.bat](cci:7://file:///C:/Users/user/.gemini/antigravity/scratch/data-analytics-llm/start_app.bat:0:0-0:0) file in the root directory.
 This script will:
-1. Check for dependencies.
+1. Check if your .env file exists.
-2. Set up the Python virtual environment.
-3. Install all backend and frontend packages.
+2. Install all backend and frontend packages automatically.
-4. Start the Ollama LLM service (if not running).
+3. Start the Ollama LLM service connection.
-5. Launch both the Backend API and Frontend UI.
+4. Launch both the Backend API and Frontend UI.

 ## Architecture

 ### Text-to-SQL Engine
-The core logic resides in `backend/llm/text_to_sql.py`.
+The core logic resides in [backend/llm/text_to_sql.py](cci:7://file:///C:/Users/user/.gemini/antigravity/scratch/data-analytics-llm/backend/llm/text_to_sql.py:0:0-0:0).
 It constructs a prompt containing the database schema and the user's query, sends it to the LLM, and sanitizes the returned SQL.

 ### Security Note
 The current implementation is designed for read-only analytics.
 In a production environment, ensure the database user has restricted permissions (READ ONLY) to prevent SQL injection attacks modifying data.